-The first (and probably easiest) option is to not use stock cubes at all anymore, which works often, but not always.
-I mean, let’s be honest about it: sometimes you made something that just needs a little extra flavor, and there are little bouillon powder or half a stock cube comes in handy.
+The first (and probably easiest) option to avoid all the flavor enhancers in regular stock cubes, is to not use them at all.
+This works often, but not always.
+I mean, let’s be honest about it: sometimes you just need a little extra flavor, and what’s easier than tossing in something ready made?

-The second option is to go to your local health food store and to first check all the labels of the stock cubes (which will take FOR EVER) and then to pay $8 for a package of 6 stock cubes… Yeah, I’m not a fan of that either.
+The second option is to go to your local health food store and to check all the labels of the stock cubes (which will take FOR EVER) and then to pay $8 for a package of 6… Yeah, I’m not a fan of that either.

-Thirdly, you can make your own bouillon powder.
-When doing research I found a lot of different versions of how to make your own bouillon powder, most of them were either based on dried and pulverized vegetables or they were based on store-bought herbs and spices and things like that.
-This version falls in the latter category, which makes this “recipe” really really easy and quick once you have all the ingredients on hands.
+Thirdly, you can make your own bouillon powder as an alternative to store-bought stock cubes.
+Bingo!
+When doing research I found a lot of different versions of how to make your own bouillon powder, most of them were either based on dried and then pulverized vegetables, or based on dried herbs and spices.
+This version falls in the latter category, which makes this “recipe” really really easy and quick to put together once you have all the ingredients on hands.

 Another benefit of making your own bouillon powder is that it is simply much cheaper than its store-bought counterpart.
 Two birds one stone ;)

-Also, there is an AMAZING recipe coming up using this bouillon powder, so I’m just giving you a heads up: make sure you have this bouillon powder on hand next Tuesday so you can make that recipe, you’re gonna love it!!
-Hint: it’s on-the-go food with an asian twist and it is both simple and delicious.
+Also, there is an AMAZING recipe for instant noodle soup, that uses this bouillon powder as its main flavoring, so make sure you have this bouillon powder on hand if you want to make it.
+It’s really good!
+It’s perfect for on-the-go with an Asian twist, and it is both simple and delicious.

 Prep time: 5 mins